Are you thinking of exploring the great depths of the Copper Canyon?

 How to get to the Copper Canyon

-The Copper Canyon is located within the Sierra Madre Occidental range, which spans across the state of Chihuahua.
+The Copper Canyon is located within the Sierra Madre Occidental range, which spans across the state of Chihuahua and beyond.

 It also lies within the most eastern part of Sinaloa.
 Despite its wilderness, accessing this gem isn’t as hard as you would think.